 Test procedures by our Internal Audit Team will agree data back to underlying systems as well as sample testing to verify that it has been appropriately measured, recorded, collated and reported.
 Testing will take into account the accuracy and completeness of the reported data.

+We will apply particular scrutiny that the impact of Arwen on Interruptions ODIs is reflected in a way consistent with the guidance.
 Our Internal Audit Team carried out a system audit and successfully reviewed final year end performance data.
 Results from the systems audit highlighted recommendations to improve processes.